A DNN Framework for Learning Lagrangian Drift With Uncertainty: Methodology

 \subsection{Probability density maps for uncertainty representation}

-In Section~\ref{sec:trajectories}, we approximate the distribution of uncertain particle drift by advecting a large number of particles.
-Here, we choose to represent the 2D probability distribution of particle location in the form of probability density maps.
-This choice is motivated by the ability to homogenise the representations between probability distribution and velocity field, which are both given as input into a CNN in Section~\ref{sec:neural-network}.

-To create our density maps, we produce a first approximation of the probability distribution by computing a 2D histogram of the locations of the snapshot's $N_p$ particles (see Section \ref{sec:trajectories}) with respect to the grid of our velocity fields.
-To account for only having a finite number of particles, we produce a more plausible approximation of the distribution by applying a Gaussian filter ($\sigma$ = 1) to the histogram in order to smooth out its unnaturally sharp spatial gradients.
+In Section~\ref{sec:trajectories}, we extracted temporal snapshots from probabilistic trajectories whose distributions were estimated by sampling a large number of particles.
+Here, we process these snapshots of particles into probability density maps by computing a 2D histogram on their locations with respect to the flow field's grid.
+This allows us to homogenise the representations between the particle distribution and flow field, which are both given as input into the CNN by stacking them together (see Fig.~\ref{fig:methodology}).
+To compensate for only having a finite number of particles, we apply a Gaussian filter ($\sigma$=1) to the histogram in order to smooth out its unnaturally sharp spatial gradients.
 We note that the sum of our density maps may not always sum to one due to the possibility of particles escaping the region, as explained in Section~\ref{subsub:advection}.